Anthropic Built a Model So Good at Hacking They Won't Release It

 No game-changers.
 No paradigm shifts.
 No breathless tour of features that already lived in the demo video.
 We name the model.
 We cite the benchmark.
 We quote the dollar figure.
 We mark the date.
 Then we tell you the part the press release left out.

-Long form on YouTube every weekday.
+Long form every weekday.
 Short form everywhere else, daily.
-Always primary-source.
-Always dated.
-Never breathless.